 Centralia College is participating in the statewide effort to increase COVID-19 vaccination rates by offering vaccine incentives.
 Find details about available incentives on the Vaccine Incentive Programs webpage.

 Funds can be used for any educational expense that a student has due to the COVID-19 pandemic.
 Students who submit the Attestation Application do not need to notify the school of the specific expenses that they have, but must attest that they have unmet educational expenses.
 Students applying for an Emergency Grant must provide details on their unmet educational expense need.

-You can update your home address in ctcLink by navigating to your Student Homepage, clicking on the Profile tile, and then choosing Addresses from the menu on the left.
+You can update your check and mailing addresses in ctcLink by navigating to your Student Homepage, clicking on the Profile tile, and then choosing Addresses from the menu on the left.
 If you need further assistance, contact Enrollment Services at 360-623-8976 or email@example.com.

 How much funding has Centralia College received and how has it been allocated?
 Use the tabs below to read more about aid has been disbursed to students and the college.

 January 17, 2021, Centralia College was awarded supplemental Student Emergency Financial Aid Grants under HEERF II funds known as CRRSA.
 The amount awarded is equal to our HEERF I – CARES Act Funds $738,883.
 Awards will be made available to students thru Attestation Application stating that student have had COVID 19 educational related expenses. $650,000 will be made available in $500 awards to over 1300 students. $25,000 is being used for expenses above the $500 with an application to be completed and submitted for consideration.